Measure contraction property, curvature exponent and geodesic dimension of sub-Finsler $\ell^p$-Heisenberg groups: Introduction

 \begin{manualtheorem}{C}[$\mathsf{MCP}$ and geodesic dimension for $p=1,\infty$, \cref{thm:ell1mcp} and \cref{thm:ell1geodim}] The $\ell^1$-Heisenberg group (resp. the $\ell^\infty$-Heisenberg group) equipped with the Lebesgue measure does not satisfy $\mathsf{MCP}(K,N)$ for all $K\in\R$ and $N\geq 1$.
 Its geodesic dimension is $4$, that is, the same as its Hausdorff dimension. \end{manualtheorem}

 Because of the fact that the norms $\ell^1$ or $\ell^\infty$ are convex but not strictly convex, the corresponding sub-Finsler structures on the Heisenberg group is highly branching, and has non-negligible cut locus.
 Therefore, an exponential map can not be well-defined as a diffeomorphism onto a full-measure subset of the Heisenberg group.
 However, since the norm is polygonal, its geodesics can be explicitly written by using a quadratic polynomial (see \cite{breuillard--ledonne2013,duc} for a treatment of sub-Finsler Heisenberg groups with polygonal norms).
 By using an explicit formula for the geodesics, we can quantitatively prove that the branching property is the main reason why the measure contraction property is not satisfied: there exists a set $\Omega$ of positive measure such that $\mathfrak{m}(\Omega_t)$ vanishes for sufficiently small $t > 0$.
 Moreover, it has a large cut locus, which can be written out with quadratic polynomials.
-This will force the geodesic dimension of the space to be as small as it possibly can, and this is why the geodesic dimension attains its minimum value $4$, which is the Hausdorff dimension of the Heisenberg group (see Theorem 6 of \cite{rizzi2016}).
+As will be seen in the proof of \cref{thm:ell1geodim}, this will force the geodesic dimension of the space to be as small as it possibly can, and this is why the geodesic dimension attains its minimum value $4$, which is the Hausdorff dimension of the Heisenberg group.
+Indeed, Theorem 6 of \cite{rizzi2016} shows that the Hausdorff dimension is a lower bound on the curvature exponent.

+The results of this work, summarised in \cref{fig:summary}, are both unexpected and new.
+They deviate from what would typically be expected in sub-Riemannian geometry, where the curvature exponent and the geodesic dimension are consistently observed to be equal, as mentioned above.
+In the case of strictly sub-Finsler $\ell^p$-Heisenberg groups (i.e., when $p \neq 2$), we show that there is always a gap between the geodesic dimension and the curvature exponent.
+Moreover, it neatly differs from Finsler geometry as well.
+For instance, in Finsler spaces $(\mathds{R}^n, \|\cdot\|)$ equipped with any norm $\|\cdot\|$, the curvature exponent and geodesic dimension both equal $n$.